goofygamer/mahabharataGPT/README.md

 # mahabharataGPT: A From-Scratch Implementation

 This repository contains a reproducible implementation of a decoder-only Generative Pre-trained Transformer (GPT) model, built from scratch in Python using PyTorch.
 The project is heavily inspired by and based on the educational "Let's build GPT" tutorial by Andrej Karpathy.
-T

-The primary goal is to translate the core concepts from the tutorial into a robust, modular, and well-documented codebase suitable for serious experimentation and learning.
+Instead of the commonly used Shakespeare dataset, this project is trained on the full English text of the ancient Indian epic, the **Mahabharata**.

 <p align="center">
   <a href="mahabharataGPT.pdf"><strong>View the Full Research Paper (PDF)</strong></a>